nekoium/lumenfold/README.md

 3. See the source inside a folder in the virtual vault.
 4. Ask a question about the source.
 5. Receive a grounded answer with source references.
-6. Save the answer as a Markdown note.
+6. Approve an AI-proposed Markdown note.
+7. Generate and approve a small SRS deck and quiz.
+8. Review one card and complete the quiz.
-7. Navigate the virtual vault and show its folders and files.
+9. Navigate the virtual vault and show the separate source, note, and instrument files.
-8. Refresh the page and reopen the saved note.
+10. Refresh the page and reopen the saved work.
-9. Export the vault as a portable archive.
+11. Export the vault as a portable archive.

 The demo should make the product's identity obvious within the first minute: Lumenfold helps a person move from collected information to reusable understanding.